 Although the [RISC-V-SMCLIC] specification supports up to 4096 interrupts, CV32E40S itself supports at most 1024 interrupts.
-The maximum number of supported CLIC interrupts is equal to 2^SMCLIC_ID_WIDTH, which can range from 64 to 1024.
-The SMCLIC_ID_WIDTH parameter also dictates the minimum alignment requirement for the trap vector table to 2^(2+SMCLIC_ID_WIDTH) byte boundaries, see Machine Trap Vector Table Base Address (mtvt).
+The maximum number of supported CLIC interrupts is equal to 2^SMCLIC_ID_WIDTH, which can range from 2 to 1024.
+The SMCLIC_ID_WIDTH parameter also impacts the alignment requirement for the trap vector table, see Machine Trap Vector Table Base Address (mtvt).